Board funding for property projects

 Board funding (or ‘discretionary funding’) comes from funding sources such as fundraising, grants from trusts and community groups, and bequests.
 It can also include your surplus operational funding.

-You may wish to use board funding to buy or build property, or to expand the scope of a Ministry-funded project, that the Ministry will not fund because:
+You may wish to use board funding to buy or build property, or to expand the scope of a Ministry-funded project, that the Ministry won't fund because:

 - it will provide more or different property than your school is entitled to under the School Property Guide (SPG), or